-On February 28, 2019, the Vermont Senate approved S. 54 in a veto-proof, 23-5, vote.
-The bill, which has moved to the House, would regulate cannabis businesses and tax cannabis sales at 16%, plus a 2% local option tax.
-It would also change “marijuana” to “cannabis” throughout the Vermont statutes and would shift oversight of the medical cannabis program from the Department of Safety to a new independent commission beginning January 1, 2021.
-Here is a summary of the bill’s key provisions.
+On May 2, 2019, the Vermont House Government Operations Committee approved S. 54 in 10-1 vote.
+The bill, which already passed the Senate in a 23-5 vote, would regulate cannabis businesses and tax cannabis sales at 16%, plus a 2% local option tax.
+S. 54 would also change “marijuana” to “cannabis” throughout the Vermont statutes.

 State Regulation and Licensing of Cannabis Businesses

-- An independent commission within the executive branch — the Cannabis Control Board — would regulate and license adult-use cannabis businesses.
-It would be composed of three full-time members.
-The governor would appoint the chair, who must have a background in business management or regulatory compliance.
-The Senate Committee of Committees would appoint one member, who would have a background in agriculture or horticulture.
-The Speaker of the House would appoint the final member, who would have a background in systemic social justice and equity issues.
+- Cannabis Control Board.
+An independent commission within the executive branch — the Cannabis Control Board — would regulate and license adult-use cannabis businesses.
+It would be composed of five full-time members.
+The governor would appoint the chair.
+The Senate Committee of Committees, the speaker of the House, the treasurer, and the attorney general would each appoint one member.

-- The board would appoint a full-time executive director and hire a full-time administrative assistant.
+- The board would appoint a full-time executive director — an attorney with experience in legislative or regulatory matters — and hire a full-time administrative assistant.
 The director would hire additional staff.

-- The board would develop comprehensive rules, including governing security, lab testing, health and safety, labeling, recordkeeping, and transportation; restricting advertising; mandating child-safe packaging; and prohibiting products designed to appeal to children.
-It would also determine qualifications for licensees.
+- Rules.
+The board would develop comprehensive rules, including governing financier disclosure and eligibility, security, oversight, lab testing, health and safety, labeling, employee training, banking, tracking, storage, and transportation; mandating child-safe packaging; and banning products and packaging designed to appeal to minors.
+The board will develop a symbol to be used on cannabis products.
+Cannabis products could not include nicotine or alcoholic beverages.
+The board would determine qualifications for licensees.

 Promoting Small Businesses and Vermont Control